 Adult Confirmation Preparation

-You will need to bring proof that you have received your Baptism and First Communion.
-You will need a sponsor who has received all his/her sacraments.
-Adults will be confirmed at the Cathedral of St. Raymond in Joliet on Sunday, April 28, 2019.
+You will need to complete an Adult Sacrament Registration Form and provide copies of the certificates verifying that you have received your Baptism and First Communion.
+You will need a sponsor who has received all his/her sacraments and is living according to the teachings of the Catholic Church.
+Adults will be confirmed at the Cathedral of St. Raymond in Joliet.

 Sacrament of Confirmation